pawelgrzybek/pawelgrzybek.com/content/posts/2020-04-12-mocking-functions-and-modules-with-jest.md

 ---
 title: "Mocking functions and modules with Jest"
-description: "To write deterministic, repeatable unit tests, we need to control the inputs, outputs and invocations of mock objects.
+summary: "To write deterministic, repeatable unit tests, we need to control the inputs, outputs and invocations of mock objects.
 The Jest testing framework comes with great mocking capabilities.
 Let's have a look at them all."
 photo: 2020-04-12.jpg
 ---